filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 requires randomness for the Filecoin VM, the following method shows how to extract the drand entry from the chain.
 Note that the round may span multiple filecoin epochs if drand is slower; the lowest epoch number block will contain the requested beacon entry.
-As well, if there has been null rounds where the beacon should have been inserted, we need to iterate on the chain to find where the entry is inserted.
+Similarly, if there has been null rounds where the beacon should have been inserted, we need to iterate on the chain to find where the entry is inserted.